Tenure track and Professor of Practice recruitment

 - A research statement describing their past research and plans for future research and/or similar for artistic activities

 The list of documents can vary depending on the international de facto standards of the discipline.
-Always check the announcement for the open position you are interested in for the exact details.
+Always check the advertisement for the open position you are interested in for the exact details.
 It is also recommended to check the evaluation criteria against which the application merits are evaluated.

 All material should be submitted in English.
 The application materials will not be returned.
+Further information about submitting the application can be found within each job advertisement.

 See the Evaluation criteria.